 The increased rate for overtime is set by company agreement or otherwise by sector agreement at no less than 10 %.
+The increased rates stipulated by a company agreement can be lower than those provided for by a sector agreement.
 Failing agreement, it is 25 % for the first 8 overtime hours, 50 % from the 44th hour,

-Overtime pay benefits from a reduction of employee contributions and a tax allowance up to an annual limit of \in 7,500.
+Overtime pay benefits from a reduction of employee contributions and a tax allowance up to an annual limit of \notin 7,500.

-For each overtime hour worked, employers are entitled to a fixed reduction of employer contributions of \in 1.50 in companies with up to 20 employees and of \in 0.50 in companies with 20 to less 250 employees.
+For each overtime hour worked, employers are entitled to a fixed reduction of employer contributions of \notin 1,50 in companies with up to 20 employees and of \notin 0,50 in companies with 20 to less 250 employees.
+The basic hourly rate for overtime must include all bonuses constituting an element of salary when they are the direct counterpart of the work performed by the employee.